Welcome to the

 Leadership and community service are huge components of the Extension Homemaker organization.
 Members are encouraged to keep up with service hours, education hours and self- improvement hours throughout the year.
 They are awarded different levels according to amount of hours donated.
 Awards were presented at the annual Howard County EHC Fall Council Meeting.

-(bottom) Hillcrest EHC - Club of the Year
+(bottom) New Horizon EHC - Club of the Year